jdav892/ponging/README.md

-Simple pong game that has controls for two paddles, made from Turtle Graphics library.
+Recreaction of pong game in Python that has controls for two paddles, made from Turtle Graphics library.